fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There was a severe famine and they realized that this is because of the dua of Muhammad  ﷺ   .

 ### The Annulling of the Boycott
-“The Banu Hashim and the Banu al-Muttalib were in the Shi'b (mountain hideout) as the Quraysh had made a covenant to ostracize them.
+"The Banu Hashim and the Banu al-Muttalib were in the Shi'b (mountain hideout) as the Quraysh had made a covenant to ostracize them.
 Then some members of the Quraysh itself took steps to annul the boycott against them.
 None took more trouble in this than Hisham Bin Amr ... for the reason that he was the son of a brother to Nadla b.
 Hashim b.
 Abd Manaf by his mother and was closely attached to the Banu Hashim.
 He was highly esteemed by his people.

 I have heard that when these two clans were in their Shi'b, he used to bring a camel laden with food by night and then, when he had got it to the mouth of the alley, he took off its halter, gave it a whack on the side, and sent it running into the alley to them.
 He would do the same thing another time, bringing clothes for them.